 Organizational citizenship behavior (OCB), or employees' behavior are behaviors that aren't specifically stated in their official job criteria, has grown in importance among Western academics, as reported by Jiing, Lih, Larry, Farh, Chen bo, and Zhong (2019).
-High employee civic behavior is the most important aspect and greatly influences the success of organizational performance, according to Ramos & Elitan (2023).
+High employee civic behavior is the most important aspect and greatly influences the success of organizational performance, according to Ramos &Elitan (2023).
 Organizational citizenship practices, in Das' opinion (2021), improve organizational effectiveness.
 The research demonstrated that organizational success was favorably and statistically significantly impacted by the characteristics of organizational citizens' behavior, namely civic virtue, sportsmanship, politeness, conscientiousness, and altruism.

-Organizational Citizenship Behavior (OCB) increases job satisfaction which inturn improves employee performance and then organizational performance.
-This means that the higher job satisfaction felt by employees improve their performance.
+Organizational Citizenship Behavior (OCB) increases job satisfaction which in turn improves employee performance and then organizational performance.
+This means that higher job satisfaction by employees improve their performance.
 Organizational Citizenship Behavior (OCB) not only increases job satisfaction, but with increasing one's job satisfaction, employee performance is also getting better.
 Thus to achieve high performance, organization need to improve behavior formation OCB to its employees, such as behavior that goes beyond the duties stipulated in the job description and the establishment of a collective work.
-OCB has significant impact on organization performance as its shows in several researches (Nandal & Nandal, 2023).
+OCB has significant impact on organization performance as has been exemplified by several researches (Nandal&Nandal, 2023; Eromafuru and Akobudu & Egbule (2020)

-Moreover, according to Orshede & Eboka (2024) citizenship behaviour refers to an individual's voluntary decision to act outside of the prescribed parameters of their role and contribute to the success and well-being of the organisation.
-It involves actions that are optional (like lending a hand to others), which are not expressly mandated by the official incentive structure but do increase overall managerial effectiveness (Becker & Kernan, 2016).
-No doubt citizenship behaviour increases the performannce of organizations because of the extra work done by the employees who are satisfied with their jobs, motivated by the organization and comfortable with the relationship established with the management of the organisation where they work.
+OCBs in essence involves actions that are optional (like lending a hand to others), which are not expressly mandated by the official incentive structure but do increase overall managerial effectiveness (Becker &Kernan, 2016).
+It is instructive to assert that citizenship behaviour increases the performance of organizations because of the extra work done by the employees who are satisfied with their jobs, motivated by the organization and comfortable with the relationship established with the management of the organisation where they work.